justinhj/minbpe-cc/README.md

 ## TODO Notes and C++ related

+* TODO Add special token support
 * TODO Make build files more portable
 * TODO Cleanup README.md
-* TODO Warnings when using pointless arguments. vocab size and encoder only matter for training
+* TODO Warnings when specifying unused arguments. vocab size and encoder only matter for training
 * TODO Use zip/tail to simplify the tricky pair iterator logic and see if it impairs performance
+* TODO Add end to end test script
+* DONE option to save the vocab
 * DONE Use namespaces
 * DONE optimize sorted output by using a vector containing each pair and a pointer to the map key/value
 * DONE Move towards building as a library with examples